Of the Universe, Gods,

 To raise a true imperial armada, shipwrights and yards from many worlds had to be unified, a comprehensive reform of dozens of fleets in accordance with a new doctrine.
 The result is the single largest interstellar force of Inner Nebra, priding itself on exceptional discipline and shipbuilding excellence.

-Modelled after imperial doctrine, the United Dominion Fleets specialize in large scale and combined fleet operations.
+Modelled after Apollonian doctrine, the United Dominion Fleets specialize in large scale and combined fleet operations.
 Battle lines centered around massive capital ships make up the bulk of the interstellar force and its fighting strength.
-By wielding overwhelming firepower, such formations seek to project the Crown’s power across the Imperial Realm.
+By wielding overwhelming firepower, such formations seek to project the ascendant power across the Imperial Realm.
 In an active conflict, the fleet’s first and foremost goal is to initiate a decisive battle under favorable circumstance, crippling the enemy’s strength in one crushing blow.

 Supported by extensive supply convoys, Amad Tir’s fighting fleets have huge operational ranges and can remain active away from port for months on end.
 However, they cannot embark on prolonged campaigns on a whim and rely on the preparation and support by their realm’s infrastructure.
 Beyond the borders of Amad Tir’s realm, specialized escort vessels and tenders are indispensable.